smartinternz02/SI-GuidedProject-4703-1627022107/README.md

 - Numpy
 - Matplotlib

-## Languages used for Website Building
+## Languages/Libraries used for Website Building
 - HTML
 - CSS
+- Python
 - Bootstrap

 ## Applications Used